 For employers: The Department of Political Science is happy to publicize relevant internship opportunities with established organizations of a political nature.
 To have your organization’s internship added to our listing, please send a full description to Professor Richard Powell at firstname.lastname@example.org.

 For students: We encourage you to download the POS Internship Informational Sheet for full information about our internship programs and offerings.
 Also, we will post notices of internships to Facebook and Twitter so please be sure to “Like” and “Follow” us if you haven’t already done so by clicking on the buttons at the top right of this page.

 The Kenneth Palmer Maine State Legislative Internship Program is open to juniors and seniors on a competitive basis.
 It involves working two days per week in Augusta for approximately 14 weeks, from early January until early May.
 Students are assigned to the office of a member of the legislative leadership.
 Readings and reports are required in addition to performing staff work in a legislative office.
 Applications are announced and interviews are conducted each fall to fill the spring internship positions.
-For further information, contact Professor Richard Powell, 243 North Stevens Hall.
+For further information, contact Professor Richard Powell, 243 Boudreau Hall.